-Hurricane Sandy formed on October 22nd, 2012 south of Jamaica and dissipated over Eastern Canada on November 2nd, 2012.
+- Hurricane Sandy formed on October 22nd, 2012 south of Jamaica and dissipated over Eastern Canada on November 2nd, 2012.

-The highest 1-minute sustained winds for Hurricane Sandy was 115 mph (185 km/h).
+- The highest 1-minute sustained winds for Hurricane Sandy were 115 mph (185 km/h).

-The lowest pressure recorded for Hurricane Sandy was 940 mbar (hPA); 27.76 inHg.
+- The lowest pressure recorded for Hurricane Sandy was 940 mbar (hPA); 27.76 inHg.

-Hurricane Sandy was a category 3 hurricane that occurred during the 2012 Atlantic Hurricane Season.
+- Hurricane Sandy was a category 3 hurricane that occurred during the 2012 Atlantic Hurricane Season.

-Hurricane Sandy was the 18th named storm during the 2012 Atlantic Hurricane Season.
+- Hurricane Sandy was the 18th named storm during the 2012 Atlantic Hurricane Season.

-Hurricane Sandy caused catastrophic damage and resulted in $68.7 Billion (2012 USD) in losses.
+- Hurricane Sandy caused catastrophic damage and resulted in $68.7 Billion (2012 USD) in losses.